Hadi77KSA/Plutonium-T6-Any-Player-EE-Scripts-For-Speedrunning/README.md

 - If the player is playing solo or 3p:
   - once the player picks up a ball, gives the player the ability to place the ball on an already correctly placed Trample Steam without needing a Trample Steam on the opposite end.
 On 3p, this is executed if the ball is picked up while there's already a ball flinging; and
   - once a player places a Trample Steam correctly, gives each player already carrying a ball the ability to place it without needing a Trample Steam on the opposite end.
 On 3p, this is executed if the Trample Steam is placed while there's already a ball flinging.
-  - (Note): on 3p while trying the methods when there isn't a Trample Steam on the opposite end, the player may need to place the ball back at the statue and pick it back up for the prompt to appear.
-This is caused by carrying a ball and having already placed down the lone Trample Steam correctly before a ball is launched.
+- On 3p, flinging a ball will make each player carrying a ball be able to place it on the lone Trample Steam.

 #### Richtofen Side
 Requires the players to place Trample Steams only on the same amount of symbols as players.